vaikas/csr/README.md

-# Kubernetes `Cloud Scheduler Source` CRD.
+# Knative`Cloud Scheduler Source` CRD.

 ## Overview

-This repository implements an Event Source for (Knative Eventing)[http://github.com/knative/eventing] defined with a CustomResourceDefinition (CRD).
-This Event Source represents (Google Cloud Scheduler)[https://cloud.google.com/scheduler/].
-Point is to demonstrate an Event Source that does not live in the (Knative Eventing Sources)[http://github.com/knative/eventing-sources] that can be independently maintained, deployed and so forth.
+This repository implements an Event Source for [Knative Eventing](http://github.com/knative/eventing) defined with a CustomResourceDefinition (CRD).
+This Event Source represents [Google Cloud Scheduler](https://cloud.google.com/scheduler/).
+Point is to demonstrate an Event Source that does not live in the [Knative Eventing Sources](http://github.com/knative/eventing-sources) that can be independently maintained, deployed and so forth.

 This particular example demonstrates how to perform basic operations such as: